byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/tutorial.md

 ```

 Output structures depend on the method selected, but in general you'll get lift (cl) and drag (cd) and some other values depending on the method.
-In this case, we are using the default Xfoil/[Mfoil](@ref) method and the outputs are an `InviscidOutputs` type, which all of the non-wrapped methods use currently:
+In this case, we are using the default [Xfoil](@ref) method and the outputs are an `InviscidOutputs` type, which all of the non-wrapped methods use currently:

 ```@docs
 FLOWFoil.InviscidOutputs